raphzam/ContactTracing/README.md

 #VersionHistory

+    PatientAppV3 (beta)
+    added iterable symptom database so new symptoms could be added

     PatientAppV2
     fixed bug where user is prompted for contacted persons despite saying no contact history modified to ask user about each symptom